yishi-beijing/transport_drivers/tcp_driver/design/tcp_driver-design.md

 The TCP and HTTP classes allow the synchronous and asynchronous reception of packets.

-Both wrappers are implemented using the Boost ASIO library.
+Both wrappers are implemented using the Boost.Asio library.

 ## Assumptions / Known limits